Top 10 Search Engine Optimisation Tips

 Who is your target market?
 What words or phrases (keywords) would they use to search for your products and services on the Web?
 Do some research; you may be surprised by the results.

-To be found on the Web and communicate with your customers, you need to speak their language and address their particular needs.
+To be found on the internet and communicate with your customers, you need to speak their language and address their particular needs.
 It's much easier to optimise web pages for keywords relating to a niche market's needs (e.g., Australian women looking for shoes size 10 and over, as opposed to people across the globe looking for general footwear).

 4. Make sure each web page has a unique title and unique content